rleber/bun/doc/readme.md

 There is one primary executable src/gecos.
 Assuming that the src directory is in your load path, it should be pretty simple to run the software from the command line, by typing the command "gecos".
 Without any parameters, the command should provide you with a helpful summary of all the available subcommands.

+_File formats_

+These scripts were written to decipher old archive tapes from the Honeywell machine at the University of Waterloo, vintage mid- to late 1980s.
+This machine used several particular formats, which I only understand imperfectly.
+Some salient features:
+- The Honeywell machine (often referred to as the "bun", as in "Honeybun"), used 36 bit words.
+- There are at least two formats of archive: normal, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
+There may also be some files compressed using a Huffman coding scheme.

+More detailed notes on the file formats (and some old reference programs written in B -- an ancestor of C) are including in the doc/file_format directory of this project._